-No matter your output data, SystemDesk supports you in creating a virtual ECU (V-ECU).
+No matter your output data, SystemDesk supports you in creating a virtual ECU (V-EC).
 For example, you can import an existing Classic or Adaptive AUTOSAR architecture to use as a basis for configuring your basic software (BSW).
 In addition, you can use your fully integrated code directly with application software and basic software to create the V-ECU.
-The generated V-ECU can be simulated using VEOSand forms the basis for your subsequent SILand HIL tests.
+Here, SystemDesk gives you countless options for perfectly tailoring and implementing your system under test according to your requirements.
+You can also follow the industry staple FMI standard and export V-ECUs as FMUs.
+This means you can execute the V-ECU at any time in VEOSor any other FMI-compatible simulation platform.
+This flexibility provides the perfect basis for your subsequent SIL and HIL tests.

 Aside from importing an existing architecture, SystemDesk allows you to model your complete AUTOSAR software architecture.
 An advanced validation function guides you through the individual steps to ensure compliance with the schema.
 This architecture then forms the basis for implementing the software components and for the basic software configuration.

 A V-ECU is ECU software that can be executed in a SIL environment.
 The V-ECU can be based on Classic AUTOSAR, non-AUTOSAR-compliant code, Adaptive AUTOSAR, or even POSIX applications.
 SystemDesk offers complete support for creating any type of V-ECU for SIL testing.